dinbtechit/todo-foci/README.md

 # Future Improvement

-1. Database indexing and partitioning
+1. Database indexing for Fuzzy match
 2. Event Driven approach to keep all tabs in Sync